r6915ee/mask-hx/README.md

 * Including a `.mask` file in version control is especially useful when you and your team are using a remote repository.
 They can make sure that everyone is using the right Haxe version.
+* Custom configuration files are particularly useful for monorepos or similar that are designed to have each component support a different minimum Haxe version; one example would be a library using version 4.2.5 and the main application using 4.3.7. `mask-hx` can be configured on the fly to use custom configuration files instead of the default by specifying the `config` flag or using the `MASK_CONFIG` environment variable.
 * You can set up command-line aliases to `mask-hx`'s respective subcommands.
   If you're using shell scripts, then a few examples for each command are available in the `examples/` subfolder of the repository, supporting typical